rowanz/tpututorial/README.md

     gcloud auth application-default login
     ```
     (If you are on a remote server, use `gcloud auth application-default login --no-launch-browser`)
-6. Visit [the cloud storage page](https://console.cloud.google.com/storage/browser) and make a cloud storage bucket in the `us-central1` region.
-I named mine `tpututorial`.
-We'll also need to fix the permissions on this storage bucket.
-Grab the project number from the main google cloud console (mine is `335436385550`) and edit the permissions (right hand side).
-Add
-    ```
-    service-[PROJECT_NUMBER]@cloud-tpu.iam.gserviceaccount.com
-    ```
-    to both the `Storage Legacy Writer` and `Storage Legacy Reader` groups.

 ## Let's create our first TPU!
 Finally done with setup!
 We're now ready to get started.
 The command that you want is: